9 Tips for Back-to-School Shopping on a Budget

-There may still be a good deal of summer left to go, but it’s never too early to start thinking about back-to-school shopping for your school-aged children.
-American families are estimated to spend over $75 billion on back-to-school items this year, with each child costing hundreds of dollars in supplies, clothes, and electronics.
-It won’t be cheap, but there are a few important ways to keep costs manageable.
+There may still be some summer left to go, but it’s never too early to start thinking about back-to-school shopping for your school-aged children.
+Preparing kids for the new school year is always expensive, but there are a few simple ways to reduce this annual expense.

 Don’t buy what you already have